Author’s Last name, First initial. (Date published). Title. URL

 Looking for a source type that is not on this guide?
 Here is another useful link to follow.

 Facebook user’s Last name, F. M. (Year, Monday Day of Post).
-Full text of Facebook post [Facebook status update].
-Retrieved from URL
+Up to the first 20 words of Facebook post [Source type if attached] [Post type].
+Facebook.
+URL

 Account holder’s Last name, F. M. [Twitter Handle].
 (Year, Month Day of Post).
-Full text of tweet [Tweet].
-Retrieved from URL
+Up to the first 20 words of tweet [source type if attached] [Tweet].
+Twitter.
+URL

 APA citation format:

 Account holder’s Last name, F. M. [@Instagram handle].
 (Year, Month Day).
-Caption [Instagram photo].
-Retrieved from URL
+Up to the first 20 words of caption [Photograph(s) and/or Video(s)].
+Instagram.
+URL

 Portman, N. [@natalieportman].
 (2019, January 5).
-Many of my best experiences last year were getting to listen to and learn from so many incredible people through Time’s Up.
-But we’ve only just begun.
-Here’s to continued meaningful change in 2019. @timesupnow #timesup [Instagram photo].
-Retrieved from https://www.instagram.com/p/BsRD-FBB8HI/?utmsource=igwebcopylink
+Many of my best experiences last year were getting to listen to and learn from so many incredible people through [Videos].
+Instagram. https://www.instagram.com/p/BsRD-FBB8HI/?utm_source=ig_web_copy_link

 If this guide hasn’t helped solve all of your referencing questions, or if you’re still feeling the need to type “how to cite a website APA” into Google, then check out our APA citation generator on CitationMachine.com, which can build your references for you!

-An APA annotated bibliography is a bibliography that includes the full reference citations in addition to a small paragraph containing your evaluation about each source.
-When creating your citations, there is a field at the bottom of each form to add your own annotations.
+An APA annotated bibliography is a full bibliography that includes a small note for each reference citation.
+Each note should be short (1-2 paragraphs) and contain a summary or your evaluation about each source.
+When creating your citations on CitationMachine.net, there is a field at the bottom of each form to add your own annotations.

 These types of projects look different depending on the style you’re using.
 Use the link at the top of the page to access resources related to the Modern Language Association’s style.
 Here’s information related to Chicago citation style.